Climate protester lies on plane as London arrests top 1,000

 “I managed to get on the roof,” Brown said in a video he posted online.
 “This is all about the climate and ecological crisis.
 We’re protesting against government inaction.”

 He was eventually removed.
-A spokeswoman for BA said “we are investigating what happened as a matter of urgency”.
+The flight to Amsterdam had to be cancelled and a spokeswoman for BA said “we are investigating what happened as a matter of urgency”.

-The group said they were protesting plans to expand the airport, which aims to have 6.5 million passengers a year by 2022 compared to the 4.8 million in 2018, and which has said there could be demand for as many as 11 million by 2035.
+The group said they were protesting plans to expand the airport, which aims to have 6.5 million passengers a year by 2022 compared to 4.8 million in 2018, and which has said there could be demand for as many as 11 million by 2035.

 On Thursday, 18,000 passengers were due to arrive or depart from the airport, with 286 flights scheduled.
 While some protesters got inside the terminal building, flights were continuing, though some were delayed.